Chandrasena (1935 film): Production

 The film is cited to be the first to make use of the trolley.
 It made excessive use of special effects, especially showing flying figures, magic arrows and a gigantic Hanuman.

 Remakes

 Several remakes of the episode from the Ramayana involving the episode of Chandrasena have been produced.
-This 1935 version itself was made both in Hindi, Marathi and Tamil.
+This 1935 version itself was made both in Hindi, Marathi.
 The Prabhat Film Company had made the early version Chandrasena in 1931.
 Homi Wadia made Chandrasena (1959) under his Basant Pictures banner, which was directed by Babubhai Mistry.

 Soundtrack

 The music composer for the film was Keshavrao Bhole, with lyrics written by K. Narayan Kale.
 The singers were Rajni, Nalini Tarkhud, Sureshbabu Mane and Buwa Saheb.